Artyom-kurguzkin/ML-ludemes-predictions/README.md

-In this project, I train a set of classical models to predict game properties.
-Then, use perfomance metrics to decide which of the models is best suited for predicting each selected prperties.
+In this project, I train a set of classical ML models to predict game properties.
+Then, I use perfomance metrics to decide which of the models is best suited for predicting each of the selected properties.

 To run the notebook, use: